Chest Tightness: What to Do and What It Could Mean

 Chest tightness can also result from serious problems with the respiratory system, including:

 - pleurisy, which refers to inflammation of the lung lining

 - pulmonary embolism

 Digestive system-related causes of chest tightness

-Chest tightness can arise from gastrointestinal problems including:
+Chest tightness can arise from several gastrointestinal problems, including:

-Barrett’s esophagus (abnormal esophageal lining caused by stomach acid)
+- Barrett’s esophagus, which refers to abnormal esophageal lining caused by stomach acid

 Other causes of chest tightness